How to settle a dementia patient into a care home

 My loved one lives with dementia and can forget where they are.
 How can I make sure they are safe in a dementia care home?

-Feeling safe and being safe are two of the most important aspects of dementia care services, alongside person-centred dementia care which meets the individual’s unique needs.
+Feeling safe and being safe are two of the most important benefits offered by specialist dementia care homes, alongside person-centred dementia care which meets the individual’s unique needs.

 All of our dementia care homes in Somerset have a dedicated dementia care suite, an area of the home designed specifically to provide a safe and stimulating environment for our residents who live with dementia.
 This is especially reassuring for those whose dementia symptoms manifest themselves in disorientation or memory loss, enabling them to remain as independent as possible within an environment where they are safe.

-A key part of our dementia care services is the focus on stimulating activities which encourage mental and physical activity, enable the person living with dementia to retain existing hobbies and discover new interests, and empower them to live a fulfilling and active life regardless of their dementia diagnosis.
+A key part of care services offered in our care homes for dementia, is the focus on stimulating activities which encourage mental and physical activity, enable the person living with dementia to retain existing hobbies and discover new interests, and empower them to live a fulfilling and active life regardless of their dementia diagnosis.

 Is there an option to try out a dementia care home before moving in?